 - 5 Examine the connectivity of your device separately from using the Image Acquisition Toolbox.
-You may find using ping -b. arp. route. and ifconfig helpful with this process. - If your acquisition stops due to a dropped frame, you can set the IgnoreDroppedFrames property to 'on' to continue your acquisition with dropped frames.
-When this property is 'on', the NumDroppedFrames property keeps track of the number of frames dropped while the acquisition is running. - 7 You might receive an error message such as the following:
+You may find using ping -b, arp, route, and ifconfig helpful with this process. - 6 You might receive an error message such as the following:

 "Block 23 is being dropped because packets are unavailable for resend".